Sergey004/Quest2-VRC/README.md

 To start building the application, simply launch the solution in Visual Studio and run "Restore NuGet packages" to download dependencies

 ## Using
-Add a parameter to the ExpressionParameters of your avatar by assigning:
+Add a parameter to the ExpressionParameters of your avatar by assigning For sending:
 - ```HMDBat``` = ```-1 float```
 - ```ControllerBatL``` =```-1 float```
 - ```ControllerBatR``` = ```-1 float```
 - ```LowHMDBat``` = ```bool false```
+For receiving
+- Replace ```/avatar/parameters/Eyes mode``` and ```/avatar/parameters/Eyes_mode``` according to your specific parameters

 Connect your Quest 2 to your computer in developer mode